 While our service provider continues to evaluate and implement the latest improvements in Internet security technology, users of the online banking system also have responsibility for the security of their information and should always follow the recommendations listed below:

-- Your Security Code must be kept confidential.
-You must follow our specific parameters for a Security Code and change it frequently to ensure that the information cannot be guessed or used by others.
+- Your Access ID and Password must be kept confidential.
+You must follow our specific parameters for a Password and change it frequently to ensure that the information cannot be guessed or used by others.

 - Be sure others are not watching you enter information on the keyboard when using the system.